alexmchale/try.redis/redis-doc/set.markdown

 O(1)

 **DESCRIPTION**:
-Set the string value as value of the key.
-The string can't be longer than 1073741824 bytes (1 GB).
+Set key to hold the string value.
+If key already holds a value, it is overwritten, regardless of its type.
+Any previous time to live associated with the key is discarded on successful SET operation.

 **RETURN VALUE**:
-Status code reply
+Status code reply: OK if SET was executed correctly.